DataDog/documentation/content/en/serverless/guide/serverless_warnings.md

 [Distributed tracing][7] can help you pinpoint slow API calls in your application.

-**Resolution:** Lambda functions running for close to the maximum timeout limit of 15 minutes are at risk of being killed by the Lambda runtime.
+**Resolution:** Lambda functions approaching the maximum timeout limit of 15 minutes risk termination by the Lambda runtime.
 This could lead to slow or failed responses to incoming requests.
-Consider improving the performance of your Lambda, using smaller lambdas in a Step Function, or moving your workload to a longer running environment like ECS Fargate.
+Consider improving the performance of your Lambda function, using smaller lambdas in a Step Function, or moving your workload to a longer running environment like ECS Fargate.

 ## Further Reading